jatwing/react-notes-web/src/components/guides.md

 2. the function implemnet detail may be hiddren from them

+3. actually they are aware of theme object.

 ## About containers, no pure.

 1. have to slightly modify the css